jackbsteinberg/std-toast/README.md

 The `closeButton` property allows controlling the element's `closebutton=""` attribute.
-It is similar to the reflected properties, but slightly more complicated to allow both a boolean usage model (for using the default close button content) and a string usage model
+It is similar to the reflected properties, but slightly more complicated to allow both a boolean usage model (for using the user agent's default close button content) and a string usage model
 (for customizing the close button content).
 In detail: